Gilbert (given name)

 Variant spellings have evolved throughout Europe, including the Iberian/Italian version Gilberto and, as was the custom across Europe, given a Latin language version Gilbertus, to be used alongside a person's native variant.
-The diminutive, Gil, eventually became popular as a standalone given name or nickname.
+The diminutives Gil, Gillie and Bert eventually became popular as a standalone given name or nickname.
+Gilberte is the feminized version of the name.
 Gilbert, with variant spellings, is also used as a surname (see Gilbert (surname)).